anne-urai/lab_wiki/MeetingTemplate.md

 ---

 # Evaluation meetings
 Once or twice a year, we'll zoom out together to see what's been done, what lies ahead, what works well and what doesn't.
+See also the [mentoring agreement](https://anne-urai.github.io/lab_wiki/Vision.html).

 For instance:
 - Are you happy with the way things are going - scientifically, personally, in the department and in the lab?